- IBD vs. RIA: What Are the Differences?

 - What Is the De Minimis Exemption for Financial Advisors?

-The de minimis exemption refers to the threshold below which certain small-scale transactions or activities are exempt from regulation or taxation.
-It’s important for advisors to be aware of this rule, so they can ensure compliance with regulations, assess which transactions or activities they’ll have to report, and avoid penalties.
-Here’s what you need to… read more…
+In an investment advisory context, the de minimis exemption generally refers to rules that allow certain advisors to avoid state registration when their in-state client activity remains below a specified threshold.
+It’s important for advisors to be aware of this rule, so they can ensure compliance with regulations, assess which transactions or activities they’ll have… read more…

 - Guide to Strategic Portfolio Management for Your Advisory Firm